 EMDR Therapy – A Comprehensive Overview of the Benefits for PTSD and Trauma

-A Unique Approach to Trauma Treatment
+How EMDR Therapy Works – A Unique Approach to Trauma Treatment

-EMDR therapy distinguishes itself from other treatments by not requiring the patient to talk in detail about the distressing event or complete homework between sessions.
-Instead of focusing on altering emotions, thoughts, or behaviours resulting from the distressing issue, EMDR therapy enables the brain to continue its natural healing process.
+EMDR therapy distinguishes itself from other treatments by not requiring the patient to talk in detail about distressing events.
+Nor does EMDR require homework between sessions.
+Instead of focusing on altering emotions, thoughts, or behaviours resulting from the distressing issue, EMDR therapy helps the brain reset by a natural healing process.

 The Impact of EMDR Therapy on the Brain